Taff's Well Thermal Spring: Geology

 Taff's Well spring emerges from the southern limb of the south Wales Coalfield, Carboniferous "Millstone Grit" (Marros Group) occurs in the immediate area of the Taff's Well thermal spring.
 The underlying Carboniferous Limestone can be seen outcropping just south of Taff's Well.
 The underlying Devonian Old Red Sandstone outcrops over 2 km southeast, just north of the M4 motorway.

 The superficial geology in the area of the Taff's Well spring comprises an unknown thickness of river alluvium and river terrace deposits.

-The Taffs Well sub-unit is bound to the south west by the Tongwynlais or Taff's Well Fault, which runs north-south, crossing the River Taff, and passing very close to the Taff's Well Thermal Spring.
-The Taffs Well Fault is a continuation of the Daren-ddu fault which is a major NW-SE trending fault in the Coal Measure rocks of the South Wales Coalfield.
+The Taff's Well sub-unit is bound to the southwest by the Tongwynlais or Taff's Well Fault, which runs north–south, crossing the River Taff, and passing very close to the spring.
+The Taff's Well Fault is a continuation of the Daren-ddu fault, a major northwest–southeast-trending fault in the Coal Measure rocks of the South Wales Coalfield.